BlogBlog Details page

 That’s where brand health tracking comes into play.

-Why Brand Health Tracking is Crucial
+Benefits of Brand Health Tracking

 When it comes down to it, your organization's most valuable asset is your brand.
 So, you can’t just leave its health up to chance.
 A consumer's perception of your brand can be the difference between instant trust and skepticism or strong engagement and disinterest.
 If your brand is unhealthy, it could actively damage your organization.

-Even if your sales are trending upwards and you’ve effectively captured your audience, tracking brand health allows you to see what truly matters to your audience from a 10,000ft view.
+Even if your sales are trending upward and you’ve effectively captured your audience, tracking brand health allows you to see what truly matters to your audience from a 10,000ft view.
 This gives you space to clearly identify strengths, weaknesses, and opportunities.
 And in uncertain or volatile times, tracking your brand's health gives you the power of agility, allowing you to gauge the market and adjust when needed.

-Not Your Average Check-Up
+Brand Tracking Methods - Not Your Average Check-Up

-There are a few ways to gather insights on your brand, but today we are going to center our methodology on collecting data through consumer surveys and existing customer feedback.
 This approach allows you to hear from a sample representative of your target audience, and directly see how specific consumer segments react to your brand.
 Not only can this provide you with quantitative data, but through open-ended survey questions you can utilize Natural Language Processing (NLP) to reveal common themes and sentiments.

-Type=Default, Size=sm, Color=SuccessBrand Awareness: a consumer's ability to recognize your brand.
+A consumer's ability to recognize your brand.
 Questions could include: “Which of the following brands have you heard of?” or “How did you hear about [BRAND]?”

-Type=Default, Size=sm, Color=SuccessBrand Purchase: identifies previous and existing customers.
+This identifies previous and existing customers.
 Questions might include: “Have you purchased a [BRAND] product?” or “How did you purchase [PRODUCT] from [BRAND]?”

-Type=Default, Size=sm, Color=SuccessBrand Usage: determines how often a customer has purchased and used your product.
+This metric determines how often a customer has purchased and used your product.
 Questions could include: “How often do you use [BRAND]?” or “Which of these brands do you use regularly?”

-Type=Default, Size=sm, Color=SuccessBrand Perception: a consumer's overall perception of a brand, including its quality, performance, customer support, aesthetic, etc. For these types of questions, we generally use a Likert scale to see how much consumers agree with statements like: “This brand is relevant to me” or “This brand has earned a strong reputation.”
+A consumer's overall perception of a brand, including its quality, performance, customer support, aesthetic, etc. For these types of questions, we generally use a Likert scale to see how much consumers agree with statements like: “This brand is relevant to me” or “This brand has earned a strong reputation.”

-Type=Default, Size=sm, Color=SuccessBrand Preference: the degree to which a consumer will choose your brand over the competitors.
+The degree to which a consumer will choose your brand over the competitors.
 Similarly, we can utilize a Likert scale to assess how much consumers agree with statements like: “[BRAND] stands out from its competitors” or “I am strongly committed to [BRAND].”

-Type=Default, Size=sm, Color=SuccessBrand Loyalty: the likelihood of customers continuing to purchase your products and engage with your brand.
+The likelihood of customers continuing to purchase your products and engage with your brand.
 Yet again, we use a Likert scale to find out how much consumers agree with statements like: “I am likely to purchase from [BRAND] again” or “I plan to buy from [BRAND] again in the future.”

-Type=Default, Size=sm, Color=SuccessNet Promoter Score: the probability that a customer will recommend your product or brand.
+The probability that a customer will recommend your product or brand.
 This question is simply: “On a scale of 1-10, how likely are you to recommend [BRAND] to your friends and family?”

 Run the Numbers